 PERSONALITY ~ Kooyong ruled her habitat with a mixture of motherly love and stern discipline.
 She was extremely social with people and happily greeted any and all visitors who came to visit.
 She could also be leashed and was a big fan of enrichment walks!

 LIKES ~ Kooyong loved food, attention, and her family.
 Nothing made her happier than visitors and a bowl of food!

-DISLIKES ~ Kooyong doesn’t like Glacier getting more attention than her.
-She also doesn’t like when any of her family members try to take a bone she claimed, and she will firmly tell them to back off.
+DISLIKES ~ Kooyong disliked Glacier getting more attention than her.
+She also didn’t like when any of her family members tried to take a bone she claimed, and she would firmly tell them to back off.

 FUN FACTS ~ Kooyong’s name is also the name of a town in Australia, a suburb of Melbourne.
 In its origin,”Kooyong” is thought to be an Aboriginal word meaning “camp”, “resting place”, or possibly, “haunt of the wild fowl.”
 She also kissed the hand of the famous author, George R. R. Martin!

 KOOYONG’S STORY ~ Our four dingoes were displaced after a couple’s conservation efforts did not go as planned.
 Kooyong and her mate Buckley were a breeding pair of pure dingoes who came from Dingo Discover and Research Centre in Australia, which has been an official conservation organization since 2007.
 The Centre finds zoos and sanctuaries outside of Australia, who are willing to care for a breeding pair of dingoes and their offspring to help ensure that the species survives.